charleskoffler/clprolf/README.md

 They allow the transition to simol while keeping their coding style.
 Once the programmer would have integrated the concepts, he could use all annotations instead.
 And he can keep an inheritance vision of the roles in mind, if he prefers.

 Simol's design started in 2019, and now it's quite stable.
 I needed it for my own purposes and work, and I have tested the concepts in my work and home programming since 2019.
-I especially seek persons who want to test the language or the simol framework for java or C#.
+I especially seek out persons who want to test the language or the simol framework for java or C#.
 If people are interested, they can participate further in discussions, writing example code, or writing tools, for example, or submitting evolution ideas for simol.
 I put code examples, language description in the main README file, simol compiler and annotation framework for java.
 I'll try to collorate with other repositories by using simol framework, for supporting but as a way to demonstrate practical usage of simol.

 There is a basic simol compiler, but it works great.
 There is a simol framework for java developers too, with java annotations, for leveraging simol's concepts in java.